ORNL/TASMANIAN/Doxygen/Installation.md

 ### Install on MS Windows platform

-Tasmanian has been tested with MS Visual Studio 2017 and 2019 and CMake 3.11.
+Tasmanian has been tested with MS Visual Studio 2019 and CMake 3.14.

 * First use the CMake GUI to set the folders and options
 * Then use the command prompt (`cmd.exe`) to enter the build folder